 How Health Services are organised:

-The HSE delivers health services through six hospital groups and nine community health areas called Community Health Organisations (CHOs) across the country.
+The HSE delivers health services through seven hospital groups and nine community health areas called Community Health Organisations (CHOs) across the country.

 Acute Hospitals provide inpatient scheduled care, unscheduled/emergency care, maternity services, outpatient and diagnostic services.